-6. Attending the Physician Associate National Recertification written examination
+6. Attending the Physician Associate National Certification written examination

-Any infringement of the following rules and regulations may be reported to the RCP Assessment Unit for consideration in accordance with the RCP Assessment Unit code of conduct for examination applicants and candidates.
+Any infringement of the following rules and regulations may be reported to the RCP Assessment Unit for consideration in accordance with the RCP Assessment Unit Candidate Code of Conduct.

 Candidates are advised to allow for any transport delays when planning their time of arrival at the examination centre as, for security reasons, we cannot guarantee that they will be permitted to enter the examination centre after the start of the examination.